UCL/rsd-engineeringcourse/session02/index.md

 ##Introduction

-###What Version Control is For

-* Managing Code Inventory
+### Why version control?

+Version control helps us to manage code:

+- maintain backups
-    * "When did I introduce this bug"?
+- review history ("When did I introduce this bug"?)
-    * Undoing Mistakes
-* Working with other programmers
+- undo mistakes
+- keep track of versions

+Version control helps us to work collaboratively:

+- "How can I share my code?"
+- "How can I submit a change to someone else's code?"
-    * "How can I merge my work with Jim's"
+- "How can I merge my work with Sue's?"

-###What is version control?
+###How do we use version control?

-Do some programming
+Do some programming, then commit our work:

 `my_vcs commit`

-Program some more
+Program some more.

-Realise mistake
+Spot a mistake:

 `my_vcs rollback`

-Mistake is undone
+Mistake is undone.

 ###What is version control?
 (Team version)